-As most of us are now staying in our homes as much as possible, we need to find new ways to check in with one another for our physical and mental wellbeing, especially those who are vulnerable, physical distancing and can't yet leave their homes
+As some of us are now stating to venture out of our homes, we still need to check in with one another for our physical and mental wellbeing, especially those who are vulnerable, physical distancing and can't yet leave their homes

 Here at Eden Project Communities we prefer 'physical distancing' to 'social distancing' - connection is incredibly important for all ages, and there are still lots of ways we can connect with others, without putting them or ourselves at risk.